Propagation of chaos in path spaces via information theory: More discussions

 Denote the marginal distributions in the $v$-direction:

-It is not difficult to see from the proof of Theorem \ref{thm:main} that the KL-divergence $D_{KL}\left(\mu_v^N \| \bar{\mu}_v^{\otimes N} \right)$ in the $v$-direction has an $\mathcal{O}(1)$ upper-bound, and the bound is \textbf{independent of the particle mass $m$}, which is not very natural from a physical perspective.
+It is not difficult to see from the proof of Theorem \ref{thm:main} that the KL-divergence $D_{KL}\left(\mu_v^N \| \bar{\mu}_v^{\otimes N} \right)$ in the $v$-direction has an $\mathcal{O}(1)$ upper-bound, and the bound is \textbf{independent of the particle mass $m$}. \tcb{The mass-independence result is particularly interesting from a physical perspective.
+Additionally, when conducting numerical simulations in the regime of large friction, such as in viscous fluids, this phenomenon must be taken into account.
+Some researchers \cite{wang2024small,carrillo2021mean,wang2022small} focus on the zero mass limit under various conditions.
+If the propagation of chaos can be shown to be uniform in mass, then the result is asymptotically preserving in the overdamped limit.}